AqwamCreates/DataPredict-Neural/docs/API/ShapeTransformationBlocks/Transpose.md

 ### new()

-Creates a new activation block object.
+Creates a new shape tranformation block object.
 If there are no parameters given for that particular argument, then that argument will use default value.

 ```